 The passing of urine or controlling urination is under the control of the central nervous system.
 Messages from the brain are sent through the spinal cord and the lumbar and sacral nerves to the bladder and sphincters.
 If for any reason the spinal cord or its nerves are damaged, or the normal functioning of the brain itself is affected, this control is lost.
 The bladder may then lose sensation, and fail to empty, or may overwork; the sphincter may or may not open appropriately.

 Diseases such as Parkinson’s, Alzheimer’s, multiple sclerosis, large cerebral hemorrhage, dementia, spinal cord injury /tumors/transverse myelitis, or injury to the nerves by surgery, diabetes mellitus, etc., may all cause a neurogenic bladder.

 The focus in managing a neurogenic bladder is to prevent renal damage.
 Renal damage occurs due to intolerably increased pressures in the bladder, causing backpressure effect on the kidneys, resulting in their slow damage without symptoms in the early stages.
-They also develop urine infection, stones etc. All treatment will therefore be aimed to reduce these bladder pressures.
+They also develop a urine infection, stones etc. All treatment will, therefore, be aimed to reduce these bladder pressures.